metnversi/console/README.md

 ## Noting

-This is just where I create and test some of my C# projects, which are used for testing the functionality of some of my real projects :)
+- This is just where I create and test functionality of some of my real projects :)
+- Mainly i use python/shell script (Powershell/bash) for auto, c# for writing app